Next stop: Mexico City! Your plane is booked and your bag is packed… or, not quite.

 I am OBSESSED with my Nikon 1 AW1, which I got about 2 years ago now.
 It’s waterproof (you can even take it snorkeling) and shockproof, and works with 1 Nikkor lenses.
 Love.
 Love.
 Love.
 This thing is also super light and compact.

-I got this one from my sister for my wedding and I LOVE it!
+I got this one from my sister for a wedding gift (we had a VERY nontraditional registry) and I LOVE it!
 I always like to keep a few memory cards with me on a trip.
 I’ll use a different one each day… hedging my bets just in case my camera gets stolen.
-It’s never happened, but you never know!
+It’s never happened, but you never know! (knock on wood)

 If you’re from the US, you do NOT need an adapter!
 Yay, one less thing to pack!
 If you’re not from the US, you’ll likely need an adapter.
 I just keep this universal one in my pack – it’s good for all the countries (and I got it for under $10)!